yiisoft/docs/guide/en/runtime/handling-errors.md

 # Handling errors

-The [yiisoft/error-handler](https://github.com/yiisoft/error-handler) package makes error handling a much more pleasant experience than before.
-In particular, the Yii error handler does the following to improve error handling:
+Yii has an [yiisoft/error-handler](https://github.com/yiisoft/error-handler) package that makes error handling a much more pleasant experience than before.
+In particular, the Yii error handler provides the following:

-- PSR-15 middleware for catching unhandled errors.
+- [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware for catching unhandled errors.
 - PSR-15 middleware for mapping certain exceptions to custom responses.
 - Production and debug modes.
 - Debug mode displays details, stacktrace, has dark and light themes and handy buttons to search for error without typing.
 - Takes PHP settings into account.
 - Handles out of memory errors, fatals, warnings, notices and exceptions.
-- Can use any PSR-3 compatible logger for error logging.
+- Can use any [PSR-3](https://www.php-fig.org/psr/psr-3/) compatible logger for error logging.
 - Detects response format based on mime type of the request.
 - Supports responding with HTML, plain text, JSON, XML and headers out of the box.
 - Has ability to implement your own error rendering for additional types.